-Comprehensive Program: Students are not required to take electives to graduate from the Comprehensive Program.
-However, it is assumed that the large majority of students will, in conjunction with their advisor, choose 2 to 4 electives from other courses within the School, based upon (a) their career interests and (b) their academic and professional preparation at the time of matriculation.
+Students who complete the SPH Standard Core are not required to take electives but are encouraged to do so.
+Students are encouraged to work with their advisor to identify electives from elsewhere within the School; based upon (a) their career interests and (b) their academic and professional preparation at the time of matriculation.